-\end{widetext} where the $r$-dependence of the function $\psi_0(r)$ is omitted for simplicity.
+For a fixed torsion gradient $\tau$, we can locally minimize $f$ with respect to the post-strain twist-angle function $\psi(r)$.
+For $\zeta=1$, the elastomer is isotropic and $\partial f/\partial \tau$ directly determines $\tau=0$.
+For anisotropic elastomers, with $\zeta \neq 1$, setting $\partial f/\partial \psi = 0$ and solving for $\psi(r)$ yields Eq.~\eqref{psieq}, where the $r$-dependence of the function $\psi_0(r)$ is omitted for simplicity.
 When $\tau=0$, this reduces to the expression for $\psi(r)$ reported in \cite{Leighton2021chiral}.
-When $\tau$ is allowed to vary freely, the equilibrium value $\tau_\mathrm{eq}$ which locally minimizes the free energy is: \begin{widetext}
+When $\tau$ is allowed to vary freely, the equilibrium value $\tau_\mathrm{eq}$ which locally minimizes the free energy is given by Eq.~\eqref{taueq}. \begin{widetext}

 \end{widetext}

 In practice the total free energy $F$ must be used to distinguish local minima from maxima.
 To obtain good initial guesses for fast numerical calculation of extrema of $F$, we use an analytic approximation to the free energy~\eqref{eq:feq} for small $\psi$ and $\tau$ -- see Appendix~\ref{6th_order}.
 This 6th order approximation also allows us to quickly determine whether a given extrema corresponds to a local minimum or maximum of $F$.
 We then numerically explore the full $F$ as a function of $\tau$ by computing $\psi$ using Eq.~\eqref{psieq} then computing $F$ by integrating Eq.~\eqref{eq:feq}.